kunals-pixel/RPInterface/REPRODUCE.md

 Install Contactextractor and for more information check https://github.com/febos/ContExt
 - “pip install ContactExtractor”

-Download and install dssp(mkdssp version 4.5.7) for protein secondary structure from the following addres:
+Download and install dssp(mkdssp version 4.5.7) for protein secondary structure from the following address:
 - https://github.com/PDB-REDO/dssp

 For RNA secondary structure download usrlib2 and append (_sys.path.append_) the path at the top of the script_interface.py: